hodayaGamliel/simple-exception/README.md

 This is very simple code - try catch throw exception .

-Run it with eclipse or by java ThrowExcep.java
+Run it with eclipse or by:
+- javac ThrowExcep.java
+- java -agentlib ThrowExcep